ineffablekenobi/Shopfast2.0/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The people looking for a backend for ecommerce website can use this.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://ineffablekenobi.github.io/Shopfast2.0/)_

 <p align="right">(<a href="#top">back to top</a>)</p>